Info icon

 +-----------------------+

-If the describe-instances command output returns one or more instances IDs as result, one or more Amazon EC2 instances were launched using unapproved instance types, therefore you must take action and create a support case to request AWS to deny creating EC2 instances with banned instance types in the selected AWS cloud region.
+If the describe-instances command output returns one or more instances IDs as result, as shown in the example above, one or more Amazon EC2 instances were launched using unapproved instance types.
+As a result, you must take action and create a support case to request Amazon Web Services (AWS) to deny creating EC2 instances with banned instance types in the selected AWS cloud region.

 Remediation / Resolution

-To ensure that no Amazon EC2 instances are launched within your AWS cloud account using unapproved instance types, perform the following actions:
+To ensure that no Amazon EC2 instances are launched within your AWS cloud account using unapproved instance types, perform the following operations:

-Note: Creating a support case to request instance type restrictions using the AWS Command Line Interface (AWS CLI) is not currently supported.
+Note: Creating a support case to request instance type restriction using the AWS Command Line Interface (AWS CLI) is not currently supported.

 Using AWS Console